nautobot/nautobot-app-chatops/docs/dev/dev_environment.md

 Most of the time, you will not need to rebuild your images.
 Simply running `invoke start` and `invoke stop` is enough to keep your environment going.

-However there are a couple of instances when you will want to.
+However, there are a couple of instances when you will want to.

 ### Updating Environment Variables

 To add environment variables to your containers, thus allowing Nautobot to use them, you will update/add them in the `development/development.env` file.
 However, doing so is considered updating the underlying container shell, instead of Django (which auto restarts itself on changes).

-To get new environment variables to take effect, you will need stop any running images, rebuild the images, then restart them.
+To get new environment variables to take effect, you will need to stop any running images, rebuild the images, then restart them.
 This can easily be done with 3 commands:

 ```bash
 ➜ invoke stop